Wedding Time Line - the road map to success

-Bride's hair: One hour.
-This gives enough time to get it right and make any tweaks or changes from the trial run.
+Bride's hair: (60 mins) This gives enough time to get it right and make any tweaks or changes from the trial run.
 If you aren’t doing a trial run, add 30 minutes.
-I recommend a trial run.
+I strongly recommend a trial run.

-Bride's makeup: 45 to 60 minutes, depending on the makeup style the bride selects.
+Bride's makeup: (45 to 60 mins) Depending on the makeup style the bride selects.
 Again, a trial run helps shorten this process.

 If you're traveling to a salon, double the travel time you anticipate — better to have too much time than not enough.

 When should the photographer arrive?
-One and half hours before the bride is ready gives time to capture some preparation moments as well as the grounds, rings, flowers, dress, etc. It's generally best to start shooting during the bride's hair and makeup.
-The latter portion of the hair and makeup styling, when the bride is closer to being finished, makes for more flattering photos.
+One and half hours before the bride is ready gives us time to capture some preparation moments as well as the wedding venue and wedding details.

 Put on your veil after the dress.
 Consider asking your stylist to stick around until then to make sure your veil is secure.

-First look: 15-30 minutes.
-Even if you don’t see each other, I recommend a few minutes for you to hold hands around a corner or stand with a door between you.
+First look or Dress Reveal: (15-30 mins) Even if you don’t see each other, I recommend a few minutes for you to hold hands around a corner or stand with a door between you.
 Those few intimate moments alone may be all you get all day.

 Bride and bridesmaids dressed and ready: One hour before the ceremony.

-Maximum gap between wedding ceremony and reception: One and half hours.
-After an hour your guests will get antsy.
-You must provide snacks, drinks and entertainment for your guests.
-This is the perfect time for guests to have fun with a photobooth – this is the latest “must have” for your guests.
+Cocktail Hour or Drinks and Hors d'oeuvres: (60 - 90 mins) You must provide snacks, drinks and entertainment for your guests.
+This is the perfect time for guests to have fun with a photo booth or at least props and space for a “selfie booth” with your wedding hashtag on display – this is the latest “must have” for your guests.

-Formal Bridal and Family Photos: This is during the gap between ceremony and reception.
+Formal Bridal Party and Family Photos: (5 mins per grouping) This is the family portraits portion and it happens during the gap between ceremony and reception.
 Be prepared.
 Know the shot list and make sure your photographer knows your wishes.
-If the bridal party and families are large, add another 15-30 minutes.
+Once folks are no longer need for photos, ask them to join the reception.

-Wedding Reception: Four - Six hours.
-"This allows time for cocktails, dinner, dancing and all the “wedding events.”
+Wedding Reception: (3-5 hrs) "This allows time for cocktails, dinner, dancing and all the “wedding reception events.”